How can we make mountain areas more attractive for young people?

 Within the framework of the EMC, a political declaration of Euromontana network has been elaborated on “how to make mountain areas more attractive for young people”.

-- Working group for the ENRD thematic initiative: “Youth and young farmers in rural areas” to exchange good practices on youth.
+- The working group for the ENRD thematic initiative: “Youth and young farmers in rural areas” launched in 2012, aimed to exchange good practices on youth.
+(The website was archived in 2014)

 Coordination and networking

-Euromontana has designed an action plan on youth for the European Mountain Convention which has started after this event.
+Euromontana has designed an action plan on youth for the VIII European Mountain Convention “Youth to the top: the mountain path to the future!
+Creating a future for young people in mountain areas” that took place in 2012.
 One of the steps has been the creation of a communication including a questionnaire on mountain youth to be sent to the youth organisations in mountain areas.
-The results of this questionnaire will be published soon.
+The results of this questionnaire is available here (in French).

-If you wish to develop a project concerning young people in mountain areas or you are looking for partners for a project, do not hesitate to contact us.
+If you wish to develop a project concerning young people in mountain areas or you are looking for partners for a project, do not hesitate to contact Euromontana Secretariat.